VyacheslavPritykin/Sitecore-Cache-Observer/README.md

  </dependentAssembly>
 ```

-Follow the link [Sitecore Cache Observer _(link will be updated later)_](https://marketplace.sitecore.net/) to download the package from Sitecore Marketplace and install it via Sitecore Installation Wizard.
+Follow the link [Sitecore Cache Observer](https://marketplace.sitecore.net/Modules/S/Sitecore_Cache_Observer.aspx) to download the package from Sitecore Marketplace and install it via Sitecore Installation Wizard.

 ## How to use?